-We have used text in our graphs throughout this chapter to provide meaningful axis labels that include units of measurement, tickmark labels for categories, and titles.
-This is good practice when sharing a visualization more broadly.
-A good goal is to include enough context in a plot so it can standalone—a reader should be able to get the gist of the plot without needing to search for explanation elsewhere.
+We have used text in our graphs throughout this chapter to provide meaningful axis labels that include units of measurement, tick-mark labels for categories, and titles.
+This is a good practice when sharing a visualization more broadly.
+A good goal is to include enough context in a plot so that it can stand alone—a reader should be able to get the gist of the plot without needing to search for explanation elsewhere.
 That said, every element of a statistical graph should have a purpose.
-Superfluous text or plot features, often referred to as “chartjunk”, should be eliminated.
+Superfluous text or plot features, often referred to as chartjunk, should be eliminated.
 In this section, we provide a brief overview of ways we can add helpful context to our plots and an example where we create a publication-ready plot by adding context.

 Text context includes labels and captions.
-It is good practice to consistently use informative labels on tick marks and axes.
+It is a good practice to consistently use informative labels on tick marks and axes.
 For example, axis labels often benefit from including units of measurement.
 Graphs should contain titles and legends when needed.
 Informative labels are especially important for plots that other people will see and interpret.
 However, even when we’re doing exploratory data analysis just for us, we often want to include enough context so that when we later return to an analysis we can easily figure out what we plotted.

 Captions serve several purposes.
 They describe what has been plotted and orient the reader.
 Captions also point out important features of the plot and comment on their implications.
-It’s okay for the caption to repeat information found in the text.
-Readers often skim a publication and focus on section headings and visualizations so plot captions should be self-contained.
+It’s OK for the caption to repeat information found in the text.
+Readers often skim a publication and focus on section headings and visualizations, so plot captions should be self-contained.

 Reference markers bring additional context to the plotting region.
 Reference points and lines that provide benchmarks, historical values, and other external information help form comparisons and interpretations.
 For example, we often add a reference line with slope 1 to a quantile-quantile plot.
 We might also add a vertical line on a time-series plot to mark a special event, like a natural disaster.